MatthewMArnold/smart-grasper-ros-gui/README.md

 ## ROS Slave Setup

-The teensy runs as the ROS slave.
-The teensy is configured to communicate with the grasper's embedded devices as well as the grasper's camera.
+The RPi4 runs as the ROS slave.
+The RPi4 is configured to communicate with the grasper's microcontroller(s) as well as the grasper's camera.

 ### Platform Requirements: